jldev/unite23/README.md

 # HuskyLens Library Install
+Sketch->Include Library->Add Zip then select the zip from libraries/HUSKKEYLENSArduino-master/HUSKYLENS.zip

+or

 Copy the HUSKYLENS folder from libraries/HUSKKEYLENSArduino-master to the library folder for Arduino, For me on Windows it is located at C:\Users\USERNAME\AppData\Local\Arduino15\libraries